Charlesthegre/Python_Chess/README.md

 This project was developed using the **Agile methodology**, allowing for:
 - Iterative development and testing
 - Continuous feedback from stakeholders
-- Flexibility in feature prioritization
+- Flexibility in feature prioritisation

-Project planning was managed using a Gantt chart and a development logbook.
-Risks were identified and mitigated through consultation with a client.

 ---